Marine Algae in the Saltwater Fish Tank

 Solutions to hair algae:

-- Water change (with reverse osmosis water only!) this will immediately eliminate nitrates.
+- Water change (with reverse osmosis water only!)

 - Purchase a nit rage sponge which is placed in your filter and absorbs nitrate from the water.